§ 3.2 STANDARDS, PROCEDURES, AND REQUIREMENTS FOR DEVELOPMENT APPLICATIONS.

 (1) Preliminary procedures.
 The preliminary procedures and requirements for submission and review of a site plan are established in § 3.1, Common Review Procedures.

 (2) Review of concept plan.
-The review of a concept plan, in accordance with division 3.2.6, shall be required prior to the consideration of a site plan.
+Except when a site plan is submitted with an application for a conditional rezoning district classification or a special use permit, the review of a concept plan, in accordance with division 3.2.6, shall be required prior to the consideration of a site plan.

 (3) Review and decision by Ordinance Administrator.
 Following the review and approval of a concept plan, the applicant shall prepare a site plan that reflects the configuration and composition depicted in the concept plan.
 Following the submission of a site plan by an applicant, the Ordinance Administrator shall review and approve, approve with modifications, or deny approval of the site plan based on the standards in division 3.2.7(E), Site Plan Standards.